mdn/content/files/en-us/web/http/headers/cache-control/index.md

 Caching directives follow the validation rules below:

-- Case-insensitive, but lowercase is recommended, since some implementations do not recognise uppercase directives.
+- Case-insensitive — but lowercase is recommended, since some implementations do not recognize uppercase directives.
 - Multiple directives are comma-separated.
 - Some directives have an optional argument.